ondrejsevcik/ondrejsevcik.com/_blog-content/github-search.md

 I always knew that GitHub has a search functionality, but until recently, I didn’t realize that I can use it exactly for this purpose.

-Here are a few use cases, I use GitHub Search for lately.
+Here are a few use cases that help me keep an overview.

 ## Find out what versions of package X do we use in different repositories